Drought Assistance Packages

 Will new permits (e.g. issued through an Expression of Interest or Long term Vacant Allocation Process) be free of charge?

 The fee waiver provides relief for existing permit holders at the date of the announcement.
-Any new apiary permits issued during 2018/19 will pay the standard annual fee of $175 + GST subject to a CPI increase.
+Any new apiary permits issued during 2018/19 will pay the standard annual fee of $175 + GST for permits issued before 21st August 2018 or $178.50 + GST for permits issued on or after 21st August 2018.
 Annual fees for these permits will be free of charge in 2019/20.

-Any new apiary permits issues during 2019/20 will pay the standard annual fee of $175 +GST subject to a CPI increase.
+Any new apiary permits issued during 2019/20 will be subject to the standard annual fee of $178.50+ GST (with an additional CPI increase for permits issued after the 21st August 2019).

 I paid for my LLS permit for 2019/2020.
 Will I get a refund?